Unstructured-IO/unstructured/docs/source/bricks.rst

 of document ``Element`` objects. ``partition_html`` can take a filename, file-like object, string, or url as input.

-The following three invocations of partition_html() result are essentially equivalent:
+The following three invocations of partition_html() are essentially equivalent:

 .. code:: python